Cassette tape: Development and release

 In the early 1960s, Philips tasked two teams to design a high-quality tape cartridge for home use, using thinner and narrower tape than that used in reel-to-reel tape recorders.
 A team at its Vienna factory, which had experience with dictation machines, developed the Einloch-Kassette, or single-hole cassette, with Grundig.
 At the same time, a team in Hasselt led by Lou Ottens developed a two-hole cassette under the name Pocket Recorder.

 Philips selected the two-spool cartridge as a winner and introduced the 2-track 2-direction mono version in Europe on 28 August 1963 at the Berlin Radio Show, and in the United States (under the Norelco brand) in November 1964.
 The same year, mass production of blank compact cassettes began in Hanover.
 Philips also offered a machine to play and record the cassettes, the Philips Typ EL 3300.
 An updated model, Typ EL 3301 was offered in the U.S. in November 1964 as Norelco Carry-Corder 150.
 The trademark name Compact Cassette came a year later.

 Following rejection of the Einloch-Kassette, Grundig developed the DC-International (DC standing for Double Cassette) based on drawings of the Compact Cassette, introducing it in 1965 as companies were competing to establish their format as the worldwide standard.
 After yielding to pressure from Sony to license the Compact Cassette format to them free of charge, Philips' format achieved market dominance, with the DC-International cassette format being discontinued in 1967, just two years after its introduction.

+An Agfa-Gevaert Low-Noise blank cassette.
+The opaque shell with distinctive oval and small window with written timing scale (100 50 0) are typical characteristics of earlier cassette shell designs of the 1960s and 1970s.

 Philips improved on the Compact Cassette's original design to release a stereo version.
 By 1966 over 250,000 compact cassette recorders had been sold in the U.S. alone.
 Japanese manufacturers soon became the leading source of recorders.
 By 1968, 85 manufacturers had sold over 2.4 million mono and stereo units.
 By the end of the 1960s, the cassette business was worth an estimated $150 million, and by the early 1970s compact cassette machines were outselling other types of tape machines by a large margin.